freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 ### Seed code comments

 We have a [comment dictionary](https://github.com/freeCodeCamp/freeCodeCamp/blob/main/curriculum/dictionaries/english/comments.json) that contains the only comments that can be used within the seed code.
 The exact case and spacing of the dictionary comment must be used.
-The comment dictionary should not be expanded without prior discussion with the dev team.
+The comment dictionary should not be expanded without prior discussion with the dev-team.

 Comments used should have a space between the comment characters and the comment themselves.
 In general, comments should be used sparingly.
 Always consider rewriting a challenge's description or instructions if it could avoid using a seed code comment.